MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/countries-and-region-availability-for-audio-conferencing-and-calling-plans/countries-and-region-availability-for-audio-conferencing-and-calling-plans.md

 |United States|West Virginia, Charleston|
 |United States|Wyoming, Laramie|

-### Expand to see where you can get toll and toll-free numbers for Audio Conferencing and other services
+### Where you can get toll and toll-free numbers for Audio Conferencing and other services

-Here is a list of the countries and regions that you can get both toll and toll-free phone numbers to use for Audio Conferencing, auto attendants and call queues.
-Once you find out that there are numbers available, you can [Getting service phone numbers for Skype for Business and Microsoft Teams](../what-is-phone-system-in-office-365/getting-service-phone-numbers-for-skype-for-business-and-microsoft-teams.md) using the **Skype for Business admin center**.
+Here is a list of the countries and regions that you can get both toll and toll-free phone numbers to use for Audio Conferencing, auto attendants, and call queues.
+Once you find out that there are numbers available, you can [get your service phone numbers](../what-is-phone-system-in-office-365/getting-service-phone-numbers-for-skype-for-business-and-microsoft-teams.md) using the **Skype for Business admin center**.

 ||||
 |:-----|:-----|:-----|